gregneagle/tile_lock/README.md

 As written, this code will react to _any_ Tile device in range.
 It could be easily modified to react to only a specific Tile, but I'll leave that as an exercise for the reader.
 Some hints:

-  a) Uncomment line 81 to get the proximity UUID from your Tile.
+1) Uncomment line 81 to get the proximity UUID from your Tile.

-  b) Edit line 2 to replace the UUID there with yours.
+2) Edit line 2 to replace the UUID there with yours.

-  c) Uncomment line 83; comment line 84.
+3) Uncomment line 83; comment line 84.